 Hence, if you add subdirectories to GSC, the increase in data precision can be valuable to find some keywords.

 Each of these valuable Google tools serves a different purpose.

 Google Analytics is user-oriented.

-It shows you who visits and interacts with the main content on your website.
+It shows you who visits and how they engage with different landing pages on your website.

 Google Search Console is search-engine focused.

 It shows site owners how to improve visibility and presence in the Serps.

 As such, both tools provide different metrics, with Google Analytics favoring clicks and Google Search Console prioritizing impressions.